MaryGodwinAkpan/ALX-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that creates local variable
+Script that creates a global variable